 American Splendor

-American Splendor is a bigraphical movie based on the auto-biographical comic book series by Harvey Pekar.
+American Splendor is a biographical movie based on the auto-biographical comic book series by Harvey Pekar.
 Paul Giamatti stars as Pekar in this inventive comedy that blends the fictional portrayals of Pekar and his wife Joyce Brabner with appearances of the actual couple.
 Illustrations and other comic methods make appearances in this film as well.

 In addition to the splendor of the creative storytelling modes, this is an excellent presentation of a writer struggling through miserable jobs and unfulfilling everyday life while trying to create art and find meaning.
 This is a great movie for writers at the beginning of their careers and those interested in comics and graphic novels.
 Check out the trailer below: